 Its landscape varies from a vast desert to frozen coastline, tall mountains to giants marshes.
 Much of Russia is made up of rolling, treeless plains called “steppes”.
 The region of Siberia, which occupies three-quarters of Russia, is dominated by sprawling pine forests called “taigas”.
 It has 100,000 rivers and lakes including some of the longest and most powerful in the world.

 Russia’s largest cities are: Moscow is the capital, has an estimated population of 142,500.482, which is the home for billionaires.
 St. Petersburg (4.575 million), Novosibirsk (1.397 million), Yekaterinburg (1.344 million) and Nizhniy Novgorod (1.267 million.).
 These are the famous cities of Russia which leads us to the city of Vladivostok.

 Vladivostok was found July 2, 1860, the city and administrative center of Far Eastern Federal District and Primorsky Krai Russia, located around the Golden Horn Bay, not far from Russia’s borders with China and South Korea.
-A City that was closed to foreigners until 1990, it was the chief Pacific entry port for military supplies and railway equipment sent to Russia from the United States.
+It was then closed to foreigners.
+It was the chief Pacific entry port for military supplies and railway equipment sent to Russia from the United States.
 Vladivostok’s military importance was such that it was close to foreign shipping and other contacts from the late 1950s until the waning days of Soviet power in 1990.